 How to Extend Your Most Musical StudentsComments Off on How to Extend Your Most Musical Students

-Something I love about teaching music literacy, musicianship, aural and theory using the Kodály method is how easy it is to create activities suitable for the HUGE range of student abilities within our classes.
+Something I love about teaching music literacy, musicianship, aural and theory using the Kodály method is how easy it is to create extension ideas and activities suitable for the HUGE range of student abilities within our classes.

 As any music teacher who has taught the first year of high school will know, our student’s abilities can range from absolutely none to brilliant performer, usually with every level in between covered as well.
 So how can we make sure they all learn from us???